nestauk/de-hackbox/sandbox/joel/README.md

 Running the pipeline
 --------------------

-You can run start the Faust server form this directory with:
+You can run start the Faust server from this directory with:

 ```bash
 bash bin/start_faust_worker.sh